When it comes to essential oils, there are a million uses.

 Best use: Inhale eucalyptus when you need to boost energy and relieve pain and inflammation; relieves headaches and promotes wound healing of the perineal area after delivery.

-Chamomile comes in many varieties, but the best chamomile oils are considered to be Roman chamomile and German chamomile.
 While Roman chamomile works better for improving menstrual flow, German chamomile is better for inflammation.

 Both essential oils for labor and birth can be used!
 It just depends on personal preference.